MicrosoftDocs/powerapps-docs/powerapps-docs/user/work-with-business-processes.md

 > [!div class="mx-imgBorder"]
 > ![Business process bar](media/BPdocked.png "Business process bar")

-For more information on how to work with business process flows, see [Business process flows overview](https://docs.microsoft.com/en-us/flow/business-process-flows-overview).
+For more information on how to create and manage business process flows, see [Business process flows overview](/flow/business-process-flows-overview).

 ## What if your business processes looks different from these examples?